Menu

 Directions

-13. Remove them from the oven and loosely cover the baking sheet with aluminum foil or plastic wrap to keep in some of the heat and help them steam.
+12. Remove the peppers from the oven and loosely cover the baking sheet with aluminum foil or plastic wrap to keep in some of the heat and help them steam.
 Let them sit for 5 minutes.

-14. Peel and rub off as much of the loose skin on the peppers as possible.
-Cut a small slit down the middle of the peppers, and use a spoon to scoop out and discard the seeds.
+13. Peel and rub off as much of the loose skin on the peppers as possible.
+Cut a small slit down the middle of the peppers and use a spoon to scoop out and discard the seeds.